 Most routers launched in the last couple of years come with excellent protection.
 They now handle a lot of the critical security settings for you.
 One of the highest risks of your router is something on your phone or laptop getting access to it and causing some mischief.

 Perhaps it can be accessed remotely by secretly opening an entry point to your router.
 To minimize this risk, practice good security principles in the home.
 Keep all devices up to date with the latest software and protect your device with a complex and lengthy password.

 Rogue access points present a huge security risk.
 Rogue access point presents a colossal security risk because you have no control over them or how they are configured.

 These programs allow the laptop to sniff the airwaves to detect any wireless traffic traveling to rogue access points and help you identify where they are located.

 Most routers allow you to access their interface only from connected devices.
 Some of them allow access from a remote system.
 If you turn off the remote system, they won't access your small privacy settings from your device not connected to your WiFi.
 To make this change access the web interface and search for Remote access or Remote Administration.

 Disable your Guest Network

 The guest network can be a double-edged sword.
-Suppose your guest network does not have any password.
-In that case, anyone can connect to your network via a guest network and access your internet and get your personal information and many sensitive data.
+Suppose your guest network does not have a password.
+In that case, anyone can connect to your network via a guest network, access your internet, and get your personal information and sensitive data.

 For this reason, everybody should disable their guest network.
 If your guest network has the same security level as your primary network, you can also use your guest network.
 Otherwise, disable it, and if you don't trust your friends, change the passphrase when they leave.